Need help? We are available to speak to you 7 days a weekRead More

 Many applicants undermine their chances of receiving a Subclass 189 invitation by making certain avoidable mistakes during the invitation process.
 These mistakes include:

-• Submitting an EOI with an expired or incorrect code, or a non-equivalent skill assessment,
+• Submitting an EOI with an expired or incorrect code, or a non-equivalent skills assessment

 • Misunderstanding and failing to stay informed about current invitation trends

-• Only relying on 189 visa invitation and overlooking alternative visa pathways such as 190 (state-nominated) or 491 (regional) visas
+• Only relying on the 189 visa invitation and overlooking alternative visa pathways such as 190 (state-nominated) or 491 (regional) visas, or 482 (Skills in Demand) visas

 • Not submitting the full visa application, with all required documents like police checks and medicals attached, within 60 days of receiving the invitation